What is the difference between a Naturopathic Doctor (ND) and a Medical Doctor (MD)?

 What are the training and licensing requirements for an ND?

-There are four accredited universities in the U.S. for Naturopathic Medicine.
-At these schools, students must have completed a bachelor’s degree prior to admission, and then the ND programs are 4-5 additional years.
+There are seven accredited naturopathic programs across eight North American campuses.
+Students must have completed a bachelor’s degree prior to admission, with the ND curriculum encompassing an additional 4-5 years of eduction.
 During this training, the first 2 years are very similar in credit load and course information to a conventional medical school, which includes anatomy, physiology, pathology, microbiology, etc. The final years are focused on treatment options, philosophy, and clinical training.
 ND’s do not have hospital training, nor do they do specialty rotations as MD’s do.
 After graduation, ND’s are required to take a national licensing exam called the NPLEX, and pass it before receiving their state license.
 Not all states have licensing available for ND’s at this time.
 Please check out WWW.NATUROPATHIC.ORG for more information.

 Can an ND prescribe medication?

 Yes, NDs in Washington state have full prescriptive rights, with the exception of Class I, II, and III Narcotics.